ntudpi/chatbotdpi/README.md

 - Better interface for librarian.
 We should be able to create a good interface to maintain the tree, the messages, node connections and keywords.
 - Better interface for user.
 We should be able to make better design or as prefered.
 - Make the bot more humanlike.
 Until now the main focus is not to make the bot really look like a human.
 The focus is to give ease for user to ask questions.
 We should be able to make the interaction more like human in unimportant conversation like greetings, asking the weathers, etc.
-- Adding more synonyms to the keywords.
+- Adding more synonyms to the keywords, i.e., make the classification work better.